ISISComputingGroup/ibex_developers_manual/doc/iocs/compiling/Install-Visual-Studio.md

 Also select ".NET desktop development" (needed for mk3chopper):
 - make sure .NET 4.7.2 development is included as one of the options

-## Instructions for Visual Studio 2019 (old)
-Download installer (Visual Studio **Community** 2019 exe) from installer page https://my.visualstudio.com using your stfc email address.
-During install, select "Desktop development with C++" and check/enable these individual features:
-- The most recent Windows 10 SDK
-- C++ MFC support
-- C++ ATL support

-Also select .NET development and "Universal windows CRT/universal platform development" from the features

-NOTE: If you are having issues running the installer, moving the .exe from 'Downloads' to 'Documents'.

 ## Installing a new Version of Visual Studio
 If you are on a newer version of Visual Studio then you will need to upgrade various files to take this into account.
 Below is a list of things we needed to do when upgrading to 2017 your list may be different.